HerodotusDev/herodotus-eth-starknet/README.md

-# Fossil - Starknet-based State Verifier by Oiler
+# Starknet-based State Verifier

-Fossil will allow anyone to trustlessly prove any past or current headers, state, and storage values of L1 contracts to other L2 contracts.
+Herothodus will allow anyone to trustlessly prove any past or current headers, state, and storage values of L1 contracts to other L2 contracts.

-*Fossil is being developed by [Oiler Network](https://oiler.network), and will soon power many of Oiler's Derivative Products.*

 ## Architecure

-Fossil is built out of the following components:
+Herothodus is built out of the following components:

 - L1 messaging contracts
 - L2 contract receiving L1 messages